Piston Science Part One: Modules 1-4

 I need a Certificate of Completion

 After you have completed the course modules, look for a link “I need a certificate of completion” at the bottom of the course page.
 Click the link to be directed to your post-test at www.classmarker.com.
+Post-course test and course completion certificate is only provided for Module 1 in this bundle at this time.
 You must score a minimum of 70% on this test in order to receive the certificate.
 After you have submitted the test, you will be provided with the option to download your certificate of completion.
 In addition, click the link to be directed to a course self-refection to optimize the application of your learning to clinical practice.
 Please follow the provided link to complete the course evaluation.
 We value your feedback!